milosjocic1/SEI-Project-4-Frontend/README.md

 My general comprehension of React and its benefits for building user interfaces grew significantly throughout the project and I understand why it is such a popular library in the industry.
 I've become more comfortable with the concepts of props, states, and components.

-I've learnt that I can work well not just as a team mate but also as in a leadership role.
+I've learnt that I can work well not just as a teammate but also in a leadership role.
 I gave full cooperation and understood that taking the role of team leader by default meant taking on a lot more responsibility than I had taken before.
 I performed well in this scenario as I was always in the loop with my group, staying on top of what everyone was doing and any issues that came up.
 I wasted no time in merging pull requests and resolving conflicts whenever they appeared.

 ## Bugs
 Images uploaded that have a file size of over 100kB are not displayed.

 ## Future Improvements
-I've learnt that the component files could have had been structured and the actual components nested in a more organised way.
+I've learnt that the component files could have been structured and the actual components nested in a more organised way.
 I would also like to add a review feature for purchased products in the future.